rlunglh/IOT_with_your_PC/README.md

 All examples are for ESP8266 Processor as a WiFi peripheral to the PC

-Wiring examples assume use of a Wemos Mini D1
+Wiring examples assume use of a Wemos D1 mini